dinuja9/Room/README.md

   - Connecting OAuth for facebook, google and github
   - A log in page for current users
   - Gonna need to mess with AWS for storing files and user information, so databases...

+Update: Project is on hold until further notice.